longyuanCN/longyuanCN.github.io/_pages/about.md

   - Haofei Sui, since master study at NJUST, now an Engineer at Huawei
   - Licheng Zhuo, since master study at NJUST, now an Engineer at ByteDance
   - Zhengyu Hua, since master study at NJUST, now an Engineer at China Telecom
+  - Xiaotong Sun, since master study at NJUST, now an Engineer at Baidu
+  - Junyue Xu, since master study at NJUST, now an Engineer at Meituan
+  - Jiahao Hua, since master study at NJUST, now an Engineer at China Unicom
+  - Heng Xiao, since master study at NJUST, now an Engineer at JD